HicResearch/treehoose-egress-app-backend/README.md

 - **Information Governance Approved?:**
   - Step Function choice task which parses the status of the request as received from the frontend API call in the previous task to determine if the request was ***APPROVED*** or ***REJECTED*** by Information Governance
+  - At this step the Step Function also checks if any additional approvals are required based on the value of `is_single_approval_enabled`.
+If no further approvals are required the appropriate data operation is done based on the decision and an email is sent to the requester.
+  If an additional approval is required Research IT approval workflow is followed.

 - **Delete Rejected Objects From Staging - IGLead:**
   - When ***REJECTED*** by Information Governance, the Step Function task uses an AWS Lambda function (`handle_egress_rejection`)